Table of Contents

 NAHB, National Home Builders Association, has been predicting positive outlook for new homes throughout last year, reporting month-over-month increases in housing starts and completions during 2014.
 Consider: Single Family Production is Poised to Take off in 2015.

-In Frederick Md, we’re seeing new home construction like we haven’t seen since pre-2006.
+We’re seeing new home construction in Frederick MD like we haven’t seen since pre-2006.

 Sellers don’t determine how much their house is worth. a) Buyers do, and b) Appraisals do.
 Lenders must have appraisals to establish a value that the bank uses to decide if they want to loan the money or not.
 Buyers make an offer based on what they are willing to pay for the home in the present market.
 These two factors determine a home’s value.
 [Not to say that improvements aren’t taken into account, but the process of determining value is far more entailed than many sellers realize.]